-Cluster Flies Are Not Important Carriers of Disease.
+Cluster Flies – Not Important Carriers of Disease.

-In “most” situations they are not a significant pathogenic (disease-causing) risk in most situations and should be viewed only as an unsightly nuisance with a life-cycle that takes place externally, and not be seen as a sign of poor hygiene or health concern unless health professionals make assertions to contrary.
+In “most” situations they are not a significant pathogenic (disease-causing or disease-carrying) risk to humans.
+They should be viewed only as an unsightly nuisance with a life-cycle that takes place externally, and not be seen as a sign of poor hygiene or health concern unless health professionals make assertions to contrary.

-If cluster flies are left to accumulate, they can deposit large quantities of droppings, and these might increase the likelihood of disease transmission and development.
+Infestations deposit large quantities of excrement or droppings, and these might increase the likelihood of disease transmission and development.

-Hibernation takes place from September onwards and often comes in waves.
-These late influxes of flies, mean any control treatments need to be carried out as late into the year or as close to winter as possible to have the very best effect.
+These late influxes mean any control treatments need to be carried out as late into the year or as close to winter as possible to have the very best effect.

-The Flies also over winter with, “and can encourage” other fly populations that are important carriers of human diseases like the blowflies found on faeces and rotting carrion.
+They also overwinter with, “and can encourage” other populations that are important carriers of human illness like the blowflies found on faeces and rotting carrion.

 Blowflies are often present in the dozens or hundreds, but never any more than that, and may very well relate to animals or birds that have recently died within or close to the property in question.